 (10) Does SQLite support a BLOB type?

 SQLite allows you to store BLOB data in any column, even columns that are declared to hold some other type.
 BLOBs can even be used as PRIMARY KEYs.

 (11) How do I add or delete columns from an existing table in SQLite.

 SQLite has limited ALTER TABLE support that you can use to add a column to the end of a table or to change the name of a table.
 If you want to make more complex changes in the structure of a table, you will have to recreate the table.
 You can save existing data to a temporary table, drop the old table, create the new table, then copy the data back in from the temporary table.

 For example, suppose you have a table named "t1" with columns names "a", "b", and "c" and that you want to delete column "c" from this table.
 The following steps illustrate how this could be done:BEGIN TRANSACTION; CREATE TEMPORARY TABLE t1_backup(a,b); INSERT INTO t1_backup SELECT a,b FROM t1; DROP TABLE t1; CREATE TABLE t1(a,b); INSERT INTO t1 SELECT a,b FROM t1_backup; DROP TABLE t1_backup; COMMIT;

 (12) I deleted a lot of data but the database file did not get any smaller.
 Is this a bug?

 No. When you delete information from an SQLite database, the unused disk space is added to an internal "free-list" and is reused the next time you insert data.
 The disk space is not lost.
 But neither is it returned to the operating system.

-As of SQLite version 3.1, an alternative to using the VACUUM command is auto-vacuum mode, enabled using the auto_vacuum pragma.
+An alternative to using the VACUUM command is auto-vacuum mode, enabled using the auto_vacuum pragma.

 (13) Can I use SQLite in my commercial product without paying royalties?